AnastasiaSkoryukova/S.A.D.G.E/README.md

 # Nano Challenge X (Daiquiri) - Server side Swift

-# About (the App)
+# About

-What does the app do / how does it work
+(What does the app do / how does it work)

-# Purpose
-Why are we doing this
+This project was build with 4th version of Vapor - web framework written in Swift which can be used to create REST APIs.
+It gives an opportunity to send requests to POSTGRESQL database, which contains the information about Italian cities(names, coordinates, population etc).
+Created routes were designed to get the information, post new records to the database and delete the records which are no longer needed.
+Vapor's Object Relational Mapping tool(ORM), Fluent, makes the interaction with the database type-safe and easy, without the necessity to write queries.

 # Learning Goals
-What did we want to learn
+(What did we want to learn)
+We set the goal to learn how to:
+- create, build and run the vapor project;
+- configure and populate a database;

 # Experience
-How did we find the experience (challenges / difficulties)
+(How did we find the experience (challenges / difficulties))